What is LIBOR and why is it important?

 Is MUFG actively working on the transition away from LIBOR?

 Yes.
-Even though LIBOR may continue to exist until December 31, 2021, planning has already begun to migrate away from LIBOR to one or more replacement rates.
+Even though LIBOR may continue to be published until December 31, 2021, planning has already begun to migrate away from LIBOR to one or more replacement rates.
 We are assessing impacts, managing LIBOR transition and seeking to mitigate risks.
 Our clients will hear more from us as transition tools, methods and timing become clearer.

 What should my firm do right now?